 • Websites and Social Media: HVA maintains a website for the organization as well as websites focused on the Naugatuck River and the Still River, both important tributaries of the Housatonic in CT.
 The intern will be involved in producing materials for the websites and Facebook pages that HVA manages.
 Related tasks might include identifying and summarizing relevant news items, sharing photos of HVA events and field work, and writing project updates.

 • Opportunities may be available for the intern to assist with other organization work including conservation easement monitoring, GIS analysis of land and water resources and outreach activities such as guided paddle trips, community events, and school field trips.

-Qualifications: Candidates must be highly-motivated, passionate about watershed conservation, and able to succeed both independently and as part of a team.
+Qualifications: Candidates must be detail-oriented, highly-motivated, passionate about watershed conservation, and able to succeed both independently and as part of a team.
 In addition, the ideal candidate will possess:

 • Enthusiasm for outdoor field work, including working in remote areas under potentially inclement environmental conditions;

 • Strong interpersonal skills and the ability to represent HVA in a professional manner;

 • Experience using GPS and GIS;